fishcus/KAP-manual/en/rest/cube_api.en.md

   - `endTime` - `required` `long`, end time, corresponding to the timestamp in GMT format
   - `buildType` - `required` `string`,supported build type, "BUILD"
   - `mpValues` - `optional` `string`, multiple partition values of corresponding model
+  - `force` - `optional` `boolean`, force submit mode, default is false

+  > **Note：**If your source data gets updated frequently and you need to refresh corresponding cube data accordingly, you can use this "force" option to build the segment in one step.
+Kyligence Enterprise will handle existing cube segment or job **with exactly the same time partition** automatically explained as below:
+  >
+  > - When there is no existing job or cube segment with the same time partition, this job will be sumitted without any special handling.
+  > - When the cube contains the same successfully built segment, the new job will become a cube segment refresh job.
+  > - When the cube contains a failed job with status error for this same segment, Kyligence Enterprise will discard the failed job before sumitting the new job.
+  > - When the cube contains a running job or a pending job in the queue for the same segment, Kyligence Enterprise will discard the job before sumitting the new job.

 - Curl Request Example